 - License Duration: Check the license type box on the application indicating the length of agreement.

 - Emergency Contact: Please provide a person's name for us to contact in case of an emergency.

 - Confirmation of Assignment: The Office of Residential Life will confirm your assignment by sending you a Notification of Assignment via email to your NYU email account.

 - License: All applicants must agree to the conditions of the Housing License.

-- Early Arrival: Students with a confirmed housing assignment may apply to arrive prior to the August 24, 2019 check-in date (August 21, 2019 for JD1 students) by submitting an Early Arrival Application.
-We will begin processing early arrival housing assignments via email the second week of July and weekly thereafter.
+- Early Arrival: Students with a confirmed housing assignment may apply to arrive prior to the August 26, 2023 check-in date (August 23, 2023 for JD1 students) by submitting an Early Arrival Application.
+The early arrival application will be available starting in June, and will begin processing early arrival housing assignments via email the second week of July and weekly thereafter.